bnguyensn/directbot/README.md

 ### To-Do

-- Move NOOP API calls and Paper.js path initializations out to a web worker.
+- Move NOOP API calls and Paper.js path initializations out to a web worker